Jharkhand: Ruckus in two centres over paper leak allegation in JPSC prelims, govt rejects claim | Education

 Kumar said that there was no possibility of a paper leak but the allegations will be investigated.

+AJSU Party chief Sudesh Mahto termed the allegation of paper leak as serious and worrying.

+Jharkhand State Students Union (JSSU) demanded cancellation of the prelims and action against the culprits. ''The examination is being conducted for 252 posts and around 3.5 lakh students appeared for the prelims, which was conducted in two sittings.
+Unfortunately, it came to controversy from the very first sitting.
+We demand cancellation of the examination,'' JSSU leader Devendra Mahto said.

-In January, the Combined Graduate Level (CGL) examination was cancelled as the question paper was leaked hours before the test, conducted by Jharkhand Staff Selection Commission, was to start.
+In January, the Combined Graduate Level (CGL) examination was cancelled as the question paper was leaked hours before the test.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)